link23-world/language-toolkit/CONTRIBUTING.md

 ## Recognising Contributions

-Please feel free to add yourself as a contributor for any contributions you make to this repository, we use the all-contributors bot, you can find the [instructions here](https://allcontributors.org/docs/en/bot/usage).
-We use a slightly modified version of the [All Contributors](https://allcontributors.org/docs/en/emoji-key) framework to recognise all contributions as follows:
+Please feel free to add yourself as a contributor for any contributions you make to this repository.
+We recognise all contributions using a modified version of the [All Contributors](https://allcontributors.org/docs/en/emoji-key) framework, printed below.

+To add yourself, paste the template below as a comment in an issue or pull request (or if there isn't one open then open a new issue with the 'Update Contributors' template), replacing {username} with your GitHub username and deleting contributions as necessary:

+> @all-contributors please add @{username} for ally,bug,business,code,content,data,doc,design,eventOrganizing,ideas,maintenance,mentoring,projectManagement,question,research,review,security,tool,translation,talk.

+If you're unsure about your contributions or need help using the bot, then please reach out for [support](#support)!.

 | Emoji/Type           | Represents             | Comments                                                                                                                                                                           |
 |----------------------|------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|